Special pug tags

 A slot is a placeholder for a value.
 It will always take the value of the first valid child.

-It is explained in more detailed in the flow control section.
+It is explained in more detailed in the .

 Creates a function, and uses the body as what is returned.
 This allows you to pass functions as parameters.